pragmint/open-practices/practices/enable-self-service-monitoring-dashboards.md

 # Enable Self-Service Monitoring Dashboards

 A self-service monitoring dashboard is one that teams can access, explore, and evolve independently, without relying on a centralized operations or analytics group.
-Developers should be able to view and adjust visualizations on demand, with data kept up to date through automated refreshes, and with interaction limited to safe, pre-defined controls such as filters and parameters.
-Exploration happens in the dashboard itself—-there is no need to export, reshape, or request special access to the underlying data.
+Developers should be able to view and adjust visualizations on demand -- data is kept up to date through automated refreshes, and interactions are limited to safe, pre-defined controls such as filters and parameters.
+Exploration happens in the dashboard itself; there is no need to export, reshape, or request special access to the underlying data.

 In practice, this means providing a shared monitoring platform where teams have permission to create and modify their own dashboards without approval workflows or gatekeepers.
 Teams should not need to file tickets to add a graph, adjust a query, or refine a visualization.
 The expectation is that teams _own_ their dashboards in the same way they own their services: They define what matters, keep it relevant, and evolve it as the system changes.